hunterhector/event_data/prepare_stave_queue.md

-# Prepare batches for Event Correction and MTurk
+# Prepare queue for Event Correction and MTurk

 ## Corpus